Kolchak: The Night Stalker: Legacy

 show.
 Several episodes featured a character named for Richard Matheson (Raymond J. Barry), screenwriter of the two pilot films.
 Carter wanted McGavin to appear as Kolchak in The X-Files, but McGavin was unwilling to reprise the character for the show.
 He then pitched the idea of him portraying Fox Mulder (David Duchovny)'s father Bill which he also turned down.
 He did eventually appear in several episodes as Arthur Dales, a retired FBI agent described as the "father of the X-Files".
 In the third episode of the 2016 revival series, Guy Mann (Rhys Darby), a character prominently featured in the episode "Mulder and Scully Meet the Were-Monster" is conspicuously attired in Kolchak's signature seersucker jacket, black knit tie, and straw hat.

 The first work to openly be inspired by Kolchak: The Night Stalker appeared less than a year after its original broadcast.
 The comic book The Tomb of Dracula #43 (cover dated April 1976) stars a character named Paul Butterworth, an investigative reporter with an obvious resemblance to Kolchak in both appearance and personality.
 Like Kolchak, he clashes with his editor, Paul Lamenzo, and is ultimately unable to get his story about a supernatural menace published.
 The inspiration is acknowledged by the story's title, "Paul Butterworth: The Night-Stalker".

 Jim Knipfel in "The Omen: The Pedigree of a Horror Classic" on Den of Geek, noted a number of similarities between the 1976 film franchise The Omen and the Kolchak: The Night Stalker episode "The Devil's Platform", concluding that, "In a way, watching 'The Devil’s Platform' is a bit like watching all three Omen films from an outsider journalist’s perspective, except Kolchak is able to wrap the whole thing up neatly in an hour."

 The 1995 comic book Primortals #10 depicts a reporter named Carl calling his boss Vincenzo as he investigates the landing site of an alien spaceship.
 The issue's writer, Christopher Mills, later went on to write Kolchak comic books.

-Gary Gygax has cited an episode of the series ("Horror in the Heights") as part of the inspiration behind the Rakshasa in the Dungeons & Dragons game.
+Gary Gygax cited an episode of the series ("Horror in the Heights") as part of the inspiration behind the Rakshasa in the Dungeons & Dragons game.